francisco-vargas/css-animations/README.md

 # css-menu
-a manu animated entirely with css
+a menu animated entirely with css